Photo: BETA Clinic

 Source: BETA clinic in Bonn.
 The processes described relate to the processes in the Beta Clinic Bonn and may differ from the processes in other THS clinics.

-Characteristic of the deep brain stimulation (DBS) is that areas of the brain are activated or deactivated with electrical impulses in order to treat certain diseases or symptoms.
-The deep brain stimulation belongs to functional neurosurgery, in which functions of the brain are influenced, but this influence can also be reversed, i.e. is reversible.
-In the operational Therapy For movement disorders, deep brain stimulation (DBS) has developed into an effective and recognized procedure, as documented by the large number of approximately 80.000 patients worldwide who have been helped with it.
-Deep brain stimulation can therefore be counted as one of the decisive therapeutic advances in the treatment of neurological diseases in recent decades.
+Characteristic of the deep brain stimulation (DBS) is that brain areas are activated or deactivated with electrical impulses in order to treat certain diseases or symptoms.
+Deep brain stimulation is part of functional neurosurgery, in which the functions of the brain are influenced, but this influence can also be reversed, i.e. it is reversible.
+In the surgical therapy of movement disorders, deep brain stimulation (DBS) has developed into an effective and recognized procedure, as documented by the large number of around 80.000 patients worldwide who were helped with it.
+Deep brain stimulation can therefore be counted as one of the decisive therapeutic advances in the treatment of neurological diseases in the last few decades.

 What can deep brain stimulation (DBS) treat?